melihsafran/bstable/README.md

         // use 'row' element to access the columns.
       },
       advanced: {
-          columnLabel: ''                 // Set the column label to have no text }
+          columnLabel: '',                 // Set the column label to have no text
+          confirmQuestion: 'Are you sure to delete this row?', // Set to change default confirm question }
     });
     editableTable.init();